pandas-dev/pandas/doc/source/io.rst

 ``ExcelFile`` class
 +++++++++++++++++++

-To faciliate working with multiple sheets from the same file, the ``ExcelFile`` class can be used to wrap the file and can be be passed into ``read_excel`` There will be a performance benefit for reading multiple sheets as the file is read into memory only once.
+To facilitate working with multiple sheets from the same file, the ``ExcelFile`` class can be used to wrap the file and can be be passed into ``read_excel`` There will be a performance benefit for reading multiple sheets as the file is read into memory only once.